AV8R4Fun/Get-MostRecent-Date-on-DayOfWeek/README.md

 Finally, there is another function form that allows getting either the Most Recent or the Next Future date by specifying an integer parameter to indicate which direction: a -1 for Most Recent or a 1 for Next Future.
-In this form, the boolean 'matchingDOWReturnsRefDate' parameter is required and the 'dayOfWeek' parameter allows only an integer.
+In this form, the boolean `matchingDOWReturnsRefDate` parameter is required and the `dayOfWeek` parameter allows only an integer.

-_Example 3, using the same reference date variable 'd' and value above:_
+_Example 3, using the same reference date parameter `d` and value above:_
 ```
   int dir = 1;  // Next Future date
   int fri = (int)System.DayOfWeek.Friday;